Miss My Dogs: Composition and lyrics

-The song's outro samples an AI generated soul song.
+The song's intro and outro samples an AI generated soul song.

 Critical reception

 Armon Sadler of Vibe wrote "This is perhaps the most vulnerable Thugger has ever gotten, and for those who are fans of 'We Should' and 'We Ball,' they know that he is at his best when he is pouring his heart out over a beat as opposed to the standard rap flexes.
 It had been hard to be excited for Uy Scuti these last few months, but 'Man I Miss My Dogs' is a reminder of how exceptional Thug can be when he expresses himself through songs instead of tweets."
 Caleb Catlin of Vice commented: "Sure, people can rip this apart for chatty purposes.
 But the reason this works is that Young Thug bears himself emotionally.
 Over somber, throbbing production, he shelves his vocal dexterity and lavish gallivanting for the raw and honest.
 When Thug sings with the vocal sample, his voice cracks under his wheezy crooning."
 Deaundre Dixon of Earmilk stated "Ultimately, while it is refreshing to hear Thug so full of passion and vulnerability, the context is hard to ignore.
 The leaked calls, Thug's incessant desire to throw shade, and the constant reminders of interpersonal philanthropy, leave some of the sentiments feeling hollow at best, and manipulative and self-deprecating at worst.
 The feelings may be genuine, but in the setting of the song, there's a certain sense of real sincerity that seems to be lacking at times."

+HotNewHipHop ranked the song as the 15th best rap song of 2025.